w3c-cg/webdocs/README.md

 We are in the `#docs-cg` channel on the [W3C Community Slack](https://w3ccommunity.slack.com/archives/C08KNG3GFEF) to organize and do work asynchronously between meetings.
 To get an invite to the W3C Community Slack, please visit [this](https://www.w3.org/slack-w3ccommunity-invite) page.

 Our minutes are posted in this repo after every call.

+You can find Docs CG meetings on the [Documentation Community Group Calendar](https://www.w3.org/groups/cg/docs-cg/calendar/).